IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

 - The `virt_snap_func` parameter is optional but necessary in IBM Storage Virtualize storage systems if using the Snapshot function.
 To enable the Snapshot function, set the value to _"true"_.
 The default value is _"false"_.
 If the value is `"false"` the snapshot will use the FlashCopy function.

+When electing to set the optional "virt_snap_func" parameter, it **must** also be set with an identical value in the relevant StorageClass yaml.{: requirement}

 - To create a stretched snapshot on SAN Volume Controller storage systems, put a colon (:) between the two pools within the `pool` value.
 For example:

   `pool: demo-pool1:demo-pool2`